-(A) IN GENERAL.-The Pueblo shall grant any reasonable requests for rights-of-way for utilities and pipelines over land acquired under subsection (a) that is designated as the Rights-of-Way corridor #1 as established in the Rio Puerco Resource Management Plan in effect on the date of the grant.
+(A) IN GENERAL.-The Pueblo shall grant any reasonable request for rights-of-way for utilities and pipelines over the land acquired under subsection (a) that is designated as the "Rights-of-Way corridor #1" in the Rio Puerco Resource Management Plan that is in effect on the date of the

-(B) ADMINISTRATION.-Any right-of-way issued or renewed after the date of the enactment of this Act over land authorized to be conveyed by this section shall be administered in accordance with the rules, regulations, and fee payment schedules of the Department of the Interior, including the Rio Puerco Resources Management Plan in effect on the date of issuance or renewal of the right-of-way.
+(B) ADMINISTRATION.-Any right-of-way issued or renewed after the date of enactment of this Act located on land authorized to be acquired under this section shall be administered in accordance with the rules, regulations, and fee payment schedules of the Department of the Interior, including the Rio Puerco Resources Management Plan that is in effect on the date of issuance or renewal of the right-of-way.

-(f) JUDICIAL RELIEF.-
+(f) Judicial Relief.-

-(1) IN GENERAL.-To enforce subsection (d), any person may bring a civil action in the United States District Court for the District of New Mexico seeking declaratory or injunctive relief.

-(2) SOVEREIGN IMMUNITY.-The Pueblo shall not assert sovereign immunity as a defense or bar to a civil action brought under paragraph (1).
+- (1) IN GENERAL.-To enforce subsection (d), any person may bring a civil action in the United States District Court for the District of New Mexico seeking declaratory or injunctive relief. - (2) SOVEREIGN IMMUNITY.-The Pueblo shall not assert sovereign immunity as a defense or bar to a civil action brought under paragraph (1).

-(3) EFFECT.-Nothing in this section-
+(3) Effect.-Nothing in this section-